annitya/eZ-completion/readme.md

 Troubleshooting:
 ----------------
 Run the ezcode:completion-command and makes sure that PHP does not output anything else than valid JSON.
-Any erros in the console?
+Any errors in the console?